Run Logstash as a Windows Service with AlwaysUp

 1. If necessary, download, install and configure Logstash.

-• AlwaysUp will not be able to start Logstash as a Windows Service if that command fails!
+• This is important.
+AlwaysUp won't be able to run Logstash as a Windows Service if you can't start it from the command line in this step.

 2. Download and install AlwaysUp, if necessary.